Luis Arraez Player Props: Marlins vs. Rangers

-On Friday, Luis Arraez (.395 batting average in his past 10 games, with four doubles, two walks and four RBI) and the Miami Marlins play the Texas Rangers, whose starting pitcher will be Jordan Montgomery.
-First pitch is at 8:05 PM ET.
+The Miami Marlins and Luis Arraez, who went 1-for-4 last time in action, battle Jon Gray and the Texas Rangers at Globe Life Field, Saturday at 4:05 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Phillies.
+He had a one-hit performance in his previous game (1-for-4) against the Rangers.

 Luis Arraez Game Info & Props vs. the Rangers